NafiurSiddiqui/Gatsby-learner/Notes.md

 ![graphQlLogo](static/gqlogo.png)

 This is when you need to go `http://localhost:8000/__graphql`.
 Here you will be adding site meta data and page information and more.
+Get familiar with the playground.
+This is incredibly useful.
+Since this is a whole new world if you are never worked with graphQl, lookup for some tutorials or docs, whichever suits you.

+# Site Meta data

+Go to [`gatsby-config.js`](gatsby-config.js) to update your site meta-data for SEO.
+This is where gatsby rocks! 🤘

+Right after updating meta-data, you must restart the server with `gatsby develop`.

+You build and place your query right at the bottom of the pages. for instance, here inside the [index](src/pages/index.js) file.
+You will have the data there.

+⚠️ Placing your query other than the pages, at the bottom is not gonna work for any components outside of the pages. for that you need _static query_.

+## Static Query

+Essentially you will need to import `graphQl` and `useStaticQuery` hook to use that inside the components other than pages. see how we made a dynamic header inside the [Navbar](src/components/NavBar.js)